 “But you could pretend to be one,” Luke entreated.
 “You said Sith and Dark side users commanded even over the Trade Federation and other corporate heads.
 You could go in using the codes you have and shut them down,” Luke reasoned quickly.
 “Look, we agreed that facing the Emperor head on is not going to prevent the atrocities that happened or the collapse of the Republic.
 We have to find a different way than just fighting.”

-When they had arrived in the past, Luke had been unwilling to take Vader at his word about the state of the Republic and the Jedi Order during the Clone Wars.
+(When they had arrived in the past, Luke had been unwilling to take Vader at his word about the state of the Republic and the Jedi Order.
 However, after a few days of watching the holonet, reading uncensored information on the Jedi Order, and seeing the damage Krell had done to the troopers Luke quickly changed his mind.

 Working with the Jedi Order wasn’t going to fix things any more than confronting Palpatine would stop the war.